 DJEHUTI & MA’AT ~ The mythology and Trinity of Ausar~ Auset~Heru, Kemetic forbearer of the Graeco-Roman Christian script (according to many scholars), was greatly impacted by the role of its often unsung hero, DJEHUTI (Greek “Thoth” &/or “Hermes Trismegistus”).
 It was Djehuti’s ritual which enabled Auset to bring Ausar back from the dead (“resurrection“), making possible the “virgin birth” of Heru, the son of the “Holy Trinity.”
 Time and again Heru continued to benefit from Djehuti’s wisdom and magic in his subsequent years – notably during Heru’s sometimes deadly battles against his uncle, at one time having Set’s poison driven out from him by Djehuti.

 Also fascinating is Djehuti’s mentoring of the son in the African Trinity of Amun~Mut~ Montu/Khonsu: the Triad of Waset (Greek “…Thebes”).
 One of the best-known stories of Montu (AKA Khonsu) says the son of Mut and Amun wagered a portion of his light against Djehuti in the ancient game of senet/“passage,” and because he lost Montu/Khonsu waxes and wanes like the moon – unable to show his whole glory for the entire month.
-The regularity of the moon has always been the basis for the Kemetic 12-month Lunar calendar.
-As described in Pyramid Text 273: The moon god Khonsu, pendulum of heaven, precise divider of months, Khonsu, most mathematical aspect of Thoth [Djehuti].
+The regularity of the moon has always been the basis for the Kemetic Lunar calendar, each month consisting of 28 days.
+As described in Pyramid Text 273: The moon god Khonsu, pendulum of heaven, precise divider of months, Khonsu, most mathematical aspect of Thoth [i.e. Djehuti].

 MA’AT – the divine feminine Kemetic ideal and representation of truth, balance, harmony, divine order, morality, justice and reparations – was Djehuti’s consort.
 As the goddess who regulated the stars, seasons, and actions of both mortals and deities, Ma’at served to prevent the world from returning to chaos.
 Her decree that Heru was the rightful ruler of Kemet for instance, is said to have earned compensation for Set (god of chaos…) in the persons of two wives of foreign origin (from the Syria-Palestine area), Anat and Astarte.
 As the popularly recognized norm for nature and society in this world and the next, Ma’at’s other primary role was in the underworld (Duat) – weighing the souls of the departed against the measure of her feather.